pharmbio/scipipe-demo/README.md

 ```
 ## Prerequisites

+All workflows require:

+- A unix like operating system (Linux or Mac)
+- The Go tool chain.
+  - See [this link](https://golang.org/dl/) for instructions on downloading and
+    installing Go.

 The cancer analysis, and RNA-seq workflows require a few bioinformatics tools installed on the system:

 - bwa